How UV-C irradiation works

 This depends on the product.
 The current version of the UV-Cero 300 is operated by means of its on/off switch.

-Where are UV-C air purifiers used?
+Where are UV-C disinfection systems used?

 Do you offer personal advice on these devices?

 It is very important to us that you understand our products.
 We will be happy to advise you on the individual products by telephone or e-mail.
+We have also explained everything you need to know here on our product website.

 Expert opinions on UV-C air disinfection